Consensys/web3js-eea/README.md

 * Create and send private transactions
 * Create, delete, and find privacy groups

+## ⚠️ Project Deprecation Notice ⚠️

+web3js-eea library will be deprecated on December 31st 2021, date from when we will stop supporting the project.

+web3js-eea library is deprecated and replaced by [web3js-quorum](https://github.com/ConsenSys/web3js-quorum) that offers wider compatibility with the Quorum stack including both Besu and GoQuorum.

+From now on, we encourage all users with active projects using web3js-eea to migrate to web3js-quorum.
+Please refer to [migration instructions](https://consensys.github.io/web3js-quorum/latest/tutorial-Migrate%20from%20web3js-eea.html).

+We will continue to support web3js-eea in particular fixing bugs until the end of 2021.

+If you have any questions or concerns, please reach out to the ConsenSys protocol engineering team on [#Discord](https://chat.consensys.net) or by [email](mailto:quorum@consensys.net).

 ## Issues

 web3.js-eea issues are tracked in [GitHub](https://github.com/Consensys/web3js-eea/issues).